Micanga/scc0201_icc_i/project_4/README.md

 # Image Processing

-This project implementst the some techniques of image processing.
+This project implements some techniques for image processing.

-By reading of processing type and the image file the program returns filtered image.
+By reading of processing type and the image file, the program returns the filtered image.

-The code is commented in Portuguese due to the evaluative character of the project.
+Commentaries are in Portuguese due to the evaluative character of the project.